Waseem Zahoor - Treats 'N Eats Desserts

 She spent a few years working in the Hamilton area, but when a dentist in the Sheppard East Village was looking to sell his long-time practice, Monica decided to buy it and begin her dream.
 She likes the fact that all the same hygienists and staff were able to stay for consistency.
 "I’m the only new one around here", says Monica laughing.

-"I have only been in the area a few short months, I live and work here.
+"I have been in the area since 2014, I live and work here.
 I love the multi-cultural aspect of the area and look forward to trying all the different restaurants."

 She says her job is very rewarding.
 She talks of a young man that came to her and said that his brother told him he didn’t like his teeth because they had big spaces between them.
 Dr Dinca was able to re-create a beautiful new smile for the man and could see the joy written all over his face.